chris-rock/chris-rock.github.io/src/contents/articles/havana-box/index.md

     $ vagrant up

-After a cup of tea you should see the following:
+After a cup of tea you should have the following:

     Horizon is now available at http://192.168.50.10/
     Keystone is serving at http://192.168.50.10:5000/v2.0/